-If you are not zoned for a STEM magnet school, view this map to see the school for which you are eligible to apply.
+If you are not zoned for a STEM magnet school, view the STEM map to see the school for which you are eligible to apply.

 Sign up to receive more info via email and get a friendly reminder once the Pasco Pathways school choice application window opens later this school year.

 Bayonet Point Middle School